 Each desktop environment ships with its own file manager: Nautilus on Gnome, Dolphin on KDE, Thunar on XFCE, etc. Working in the file manager forms and integral part of my daily PC work flow.
 Therefore I do not enjoy being forced to switch to a different file manager, each time I try out a different desktop environment on Linux.
 Additionally, I really enjoy dual pane file managers.
 If you recognize yourself in these file manager preferences, then I can highly recommend giving Double Commander a try.

 Alexander Koblov develops and maintains Double Commander and he selected the Lazarus IDE for programming Double Commander.
-Here is an appetizer of what Double Commander looks like, while I am writing this article:
+Here is an appetizer of what Double Commander on Linux looks like, while I am writing this article:

-Note that Double Commander supports both a horizontal and vertical layout of the panes.
+Note that Double Commander on supports both a horizontal and vertical layout of the panes.
 Additionally, each pane can have multiple tabs.

-Installing Double Commander
+Installing Double Commander on Linux

 I should mention that there are two different editions of the Double Commander program, before diving into the installation instructions.
 A GTK edition called